Australia races to contain fires ahead of heat, wind later this week

 “Disaster plans should have been put in place ahead of time, not after the fact when everybody’s in a state of emergency and everybody’s scrambling,” Wong said.
 “Communication could be better.
 We are told different things by different people. ...We are a fire-prone country.
 Things should have been put in place.”

-Around 200 of the 340 residents still waiting to be evacuated from the town had signed up to board the navy ship on Tuesday, said Andrew Crisp, Victoria's Emergency Management Commissioner.
+Around 200 of the 340 residents still waiting to be evacuated from the town had signed up to board a navy ship on Tuesday, Andrew Crisp, Victoria's emergency management commissioner, said.
 The rest were hoping to be rescued by military helicopter.

 The fires have exacted a grisly toll on the country's wildlife, with carcasses of kangaroos littering the sides of roadways.
 Hundreds of millions of wild animals are believed to have been killed in the blazes, along with thousands of livestock.